lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 CoAP {{rfc7252}} is an implementation of the REST architecture for constrained devices.
-Although CoAP was designed for constrained devices, the size of a CoAP header may still be too large for LPWAN constraints and some compression may be needed to reduce the header size.
+Although CoAP was designed for constrained devices, the size of a CoAP header may still be too large for the constraints of Low Power Wide Area Networks (LPWAN) and some compression may be needed to reduce the header size.

 {{I-D.ietf-lpwan-ipv6-static-context-hc}} defines a header compression